Deer Management Program

 Plantations is accepting responsible sportsmen into our sanctioned hunting program in order to reduce deer populations.
 This is not only an opportunity to help preserve the integrity of these unique habitats, it is a privilege that is earned and maintained.
 This year, all Cornell deer management programs have been combined, and now encompass over 10,000 acres open for deer hunting opportunities.

-Applications for the 2014 Cornell Deer Management Program hunting permit will be accepted starting around August 18th.
+Applications for the 2014 Cornell Deer Management Program hunting permit are now being accepted through October 15th.
 After reading through the program website, rules, and regulations, click on-line test and permit application at the top left side of this page to apply.
 Hunters must pass this on-line test to demonstrate that they have read and understood program rules, regulations, and expectations.
 The test is not designed to be difficult and there are no trick questions, but hunters will have to read the rules and regulations carefully.
 Hunters must pass the test before they can apply for a permit.

 Deer Management Focus Area